Pythm/ad-Lightwand/info.md

 ## Mode change events
 > [!IMPORTANT]
-> This app listens to event "MODE_CHANGE" in Home Assistant to set different light modes with 'normal' mode as default setting.
+> This app listens to event "MODE_CHANGE" in Home Assistant to set different light modes with `normal` mode as default setting.
 > The use of events in Appdaemon and Home Assistant is well documented in [Appdaemon docs - Events](https://appdaemon.readthedocs.io/en/latest/APPGUIDE.html#events)

 To set mode from another appdaemon app simply use: